bpangburn/ebla/EBLA/readme.txt

   1. createdb ebla_data (creates database)
   2. psql ebla_data (starts command line interface for ebla_data)
   3. \i ebla_data.sql (loads SQL to create database table structure)
-     *** note that the file, ebla_data.sql, from the ./data/ subdirectory of the EBLA installation directory must be on the machine running the database server ***
+     *** note that the file, ebla_data.sql, from the ./database/ subdirectory of the EBLA installation directory must be on the machine running the database server ***
   4. \q (quits psql interface)

 Method 2 (from a command prompt on the database server type):
   1. createdb ebla_data (creates database)
-  2. gunzip -c ebla_data.sql.gz | psql ebla_data (loads SQL and data)
+  2. psql ebla_data (starts command line interface for ebla_data)
+  3. \i ebla_data_with_experiences.sql (loads SQL to create database table structure and populates parameters, experiences, & attributes)
-     *** note that the file, ebla_data.sql, from the ./data/ subdirectory of the EBLA installation directory must be on the machine running the database server ***
+     *** note that the file, ebla_data_with_experiences.sql, from the ./database/ subdirectory of the EBLA installation directory must be on the machine running the database server ***
+  4. \q (quits psql interface)

 Until you are comfortable with how EBLA operates and are ready to create your own experiences, it is recommended that you setup the database WITH the sample